crystallabs/event_handler/README.md

 my.on ClickedEvent, wrapper
 ```

-Using a variation of the last example with an aliased type for Wrapper, with block or Proc:
+Using a variation of the last example with an aliased type for Wrapper:

 ```crystal
 my = MyClass.new